 Is busing available?

 Busing is only available in the morning for Saint Brigid School students.
 Saint Brigid uses the Midland Public Schools busing system.
 In order to take the bus, parents will need to register at the bus garage on George Street.
 The bus will drop off students outside Saint Brigid School on Larkin Street.
+If transportation is an issue, please contact us and we can try to assist with alternate arrangements.

 Are uniforms required?